LaunchCodeEducation/intro-to-programming-csharp/src/assignments/html-me-part1.rst

 You will be pushing your final assignment up to GitHub, so creating a repository for your work should be one of your first steps.
-Before moving on to part 2, you will be asked to stage and commit part 1 into your repo.
+Before moving on to Part 2, you will be asked to stage and commit Part 1 into your repo.

-Create either a Generic or Blank Project file in VS.  Name it ``html-me-something``.
+Create either a Generic or Blank Project in VS.  Name it ``html-me-something``.
 Next, add an empty html file to your project and name it ``index.html``.

 Getting to Work
 -----------------

-Your mission is to build a page that:
+Using your ``index.html``, your mission is to build a page that:

-#.
-Tells a story.
-This can be personal or impersonal, funny, serious or
+#. *Tells a story.* This can be personal or impersonal, funny, serious or
    neither.
 You can do whatever you like, but it should be something in the range of 3-10 paragraphs or sections. `Here is an example
    <http://education.launchcode.org/html-me-something/submissions/chrisbay/index-nocss.html>`__,